Formiga (footballer, born 1978): International career

 Formiga first played for the Brazil national team at the age of 17, as part of the squad for the 1995 FIFA Women's World Cup, playing as a substitute.
 The following year, during the inaugural tournament for women's football at the 1996 Summer Olympics, she became a regular starter in the Brazilian team.
 Formiga and Pretinha were the only two Brazilian players who participated in the first four Olympic Games tournaments of women's football, winning the silver medal in both 2004 and 2008 – both finals lost to the United States.
 She returned in the 2012 and 2016 tournaments, setting an outright record as the only player present in the first six editions of the Olympics tournament.
 She participated at the 2020 Summer Olympics in Tokyo, as well.

-The 2019 FIFA Women's World Cup was Formiga's record-breaking seventh consecutive major tournament appearance; Lothar Matthäus, Antonio Carbajal, and Rafael Márquez share the record of five consecutive appearances in the men's competition.
+The 2019 FIFA Women's World Cup was Formiga's record-breaking seventh consecutive major tournament appearance; Eight players share the record of five consecutive appearances in the men's competition: Antonio Carbajal, Lothar Matthäus, Gianluigi Buffon, Rafael Márquez, Lionel Messi, Cristiano Ronaldo, Guillermo Ochoa and Andrés Guardado.
 Along the way, Formiga's Brazil reached third place in 1999 and were runners-up to Birgit Prinz's Germany in 2007.
 Formiga became the competition's oldest goalscorer with a goal against South Korea on 9 June 2015.
 She was 37 years, three months and six days old.

 Formiga also won the gold medal in three editions of the Pan American Games, 2003, 2007 and 2015, and winning the silver in 2011 when Brazil was beaten by Canada.
 She scored in the 2003 final as Brazil beat Canada 2–1 with a golden goal to secure their first Pan American Games title.

 Honestly, I would prefer to be at home right now, playing for a club, watching a new and exciting young Seleção, had any sort of renovation process actually taken place.
 We have to be here still, you know?
 For me to be here, though, defending this shirt, that gives me great pride and huge satisfaction, no doubt about it.